 After graduating from university, Joyce went to Paris, ostensibly to study medicine, and was recalled to Dublin in April 1903 because of the illness and subsequent death of his mother.
 He stayed in Ireland until 1904.
 In June of that year he met Nora Barnacle, the Galway woman who was to become his partner and later his wife.
 Their first date was on 16 June 1904, a date that Joyce would memorialise as the setting of Ulysses and is now popularly known as “Bloomsday”.

 In August 1904, the first of Joyce’s short stories was published in the Irish Homestead magazine, followed by two others, but in October Joyce and Nora left Ireland, going first to Pola (now Pula, Croatia) where Joyce got a job teaching English at a Berlitz school.
-After he left Ireland in 1904, Joyce only made four return visits, the last of those in 1912, after which he never returned to Ireland.
+After he left Ireland in 1904, Joyce only made three return visits.
+After his last visit in 1912, he never returned to Ireland.

 1914 proved a crucial year for Joyce.
 With Ezra Pound’s assistance, A Portrait of the Artist as a Young Man, Joyce’s first novel, began to appear in serial form in Harriet Weaver’s Egoist magazine in London.
 His collection of short stories, Dubliners, on which he had been working since 1904, was finally published, and he also wrote his only play, Exiles.
 It was after these successes that Joyce began to think seriously about writing the novel he had been formulating since 1907: Ulysses.